-As you might have seen in our last blog, now is the perfect time to begin your laser hair removal journey!
+As you might have seen in our last blog, the autumn and winter months are the perfect time to begin your laser hair removal journey.
 This is because you are less likely to have a tan from the summer months and any holidays you’ve been on, so our laser machines can more effectively treat you.
 As you begin your laser hair removal journey though, you might be wondering “How do I prepare for laser hair removal?
 Do I need to shave my legs beforehand or should I grow my hair out?”, and lots more!
-No need to fear as we’re about to let you know what you can expect from your first session and how best to prepare for laser hair removal.
+But don’t fear, as we’re about to let you know what you can expect from your first session and how best to prepare for it.

 Your laser hair removal journey begins with a free consultation to assess your hair and skin type.
 In your consultation, we will carry out a test patch in each of the areas you wish to have treated.
 We need to do a test patch so we can be absolutely sure we have the laser on the right setting to achieve the best results for you.
 A test patch also helps us check that your skin responds well to the laser.

 What does a laser hair removal test patch feel like?

 The test patch involves targeting the laser a couple of times in each area, which will feel like a quick tingle.
 When the laser machine is on, cool air is also blown on the area to reduce any discomfort you may experience.

 How should I prepare for my laser hair removal consultation?

 The best way to prepare for a laser hair removal consultation is to come to the clinic with a few days worth of hair growth, so our practitioners can see the colour and thickness of your hair.
 This helps them figure out which settings to have the laser hair removal machine set to, which ensures they are treating your hair correctly!
 Before your practitioner carries out the test patch, they will shave the areas you wish to have treated, so the laser can target the hair follicle as best as possible.

 24 hours after the test patch, voila – you are ready to begin your journey!